Kaman K-MAX: Operational history

 In May 2014, both of the unmanned K-MAX helicopters in use by the Marine Corps returned to the U.S., shortly after the Corps had determined that they were no longer needed to support missions in Afghanistan.
 After deploying in December 2011, originally planned for six months, they operated in the region for almost three years and lifted 2,250 tons of cargo.
 While the equipment entered storage, the service contemplated the possibility of turning the unmanned K-MAX from a proof-of-concept project into a program of record.
 Formal requirements for unmanned aerial cargo delivery are being written to address expected future threats, including electronic attack, cyber warfare, and effective hostile fire; these were avoided in Afghanistan quickly and cheaply by flying at night at high altitudes against an enemy with no signal degradation capabilities.
 Officials assessed the K-MAX helicopter that crashed and planned to repair it in 2015.
 The helicopters, ground control stations, and additional equipment are stored at Lockheed's facility in Owego.
 The two unmanned K-MAXs, designated CQ-24A, were to be moved to a Marine Corps base in Arizona by the end of September 2015 to develop tactics and operations concepts to inform an official program of record for a cargo UAV.

 During November 2014, Lockheed Martin demonstrated a fire fighting version, another demonstration was performed in October 2015, in which the K-MAX delivered over 24000 lb of water in one hour.
 In March 2015, a casualty evacuation exercise was performed in coordination with an unmanned ground vehicle (UGV) and mission planning system.
 A medic launched the UGV to evaluate the casualty, used a tablet to call in and automatically land the K-MAX, then strapped a mannequin to a seat aboard the helicopter.

 By January 2015, 11 K-MAX helicopters were reportedly no longer airworthy, some of which had been written off in accidents.
-Furthermore, an addition five were in storage at Kaman.
-By March 2015, the number of operational K-MAXs was reportedly 21.
+Furthermore, an additional five were in storage at Kaman.
+By March 2015, the number of operational K-MAXs was reportedly 21, having flown a total of 315,000 hours among 250 pilots.
+Despite production of the type having been discontinued in 2023, Kaman pledged that it would continued to support the existing K-Max fleet in operation, which includes the provision of spare parts, servicing, training, and repairs to operators for the foreseeable future.